Argetsinger

 Michael Argetsinger

-The symposium is named in honor of Michael R. Argetsinger (1944-2015), who was a sports car racer himelf, the author of five books on racing, and a founding member of the IMRRC.
-Michael was the son of Cameron and Jean Argetsinger, who brought Formula One racing to America and founded the Watkins Glen Grand Prix Race Course, as well as the later Watkins Glen International.
-Michael inherited his parents’ passion for motor sports.
+The symposium is named in honor of Michael R. Argetsinger (1944-2015), race car driver, author of five books on motor sport, co-founder of the Symposium, and founding member of the IMRRC.
+Michael was a son of Cameron and Jean Argetsinger, who brought Formula One racing to America and founded the Watkins Glen Grand Prix Race Course, as well as the later Watkins Glen International racetrack.

 Michael Argetsinger at a book signing in 2009